 The Purpose of the Story Revealed

-The Rescue of Lot.”
+The Rescue of Lot.
 God already knew there were less than ten righteous people in town and sent the angels to remove the few righteous who were there so that it could be destroyed without unfairly punishing anyone.
 The fate of the city was sealed before the events of Chapter 18.
 God’s rescue of Lot taught Abraham about divine justice.
-The difficulties involved in the rescue are related as a consolation for righteous people who are in difficult straits.
+The difficulties involved in the rescue are a consolation for righteous people who are in difficult straits.

 The Difficulties of Persisting in Error

 However, if we persist in interpreting the men of Sodom as desiring to rape the

-Lot went out of the door to the men, shut the door after him, and said, “I beg you, my brothers, do not act so wickedly.
-Behold, I have two daughters who have not known man; let me bring them out to you, and do to them as you please; only do nothing to these men; for they have come under the shelter of my roof.”
+Lot went out of the door to the men, shut the door after him, and said,I beg you, my brothers, do not act so wickedly.
+Behold, I have two daughters who have not known man; let me bring them out to you, and do to them as you please; only do nothing to these men; for they have come under the shelter of my roof.

 —Genesis 19:6-8, RSV

-If the traditional view of homosexual rape is accepted, then we are puzzled as to why Lot would address an angry rapacious homosexual mob as
+If the popular interpretation were valid, then we are puzzled as to why Lot would address an angry rapacious homosexual mob as

-Also we are confronted with a very uncomfortable moral problem: Lot’s offer of his virgin daughters as permission for the mob to gang-rape them!
+We also come up against a very uncomfortable moral problem: we can only construe Lot’s offer of his virgin daughters as permission for the mob to gang-rape them!
 (It is obvious that the daughters were

-The traditional interpretation presupposes that Lot came from a culture that severely deprecates homosexuality and exacts spectacular, even cruel penalties for it; yet in his attempt to avoid it, he betrays total ignorance on the most superficial level of the nature of the offense.
+The popular interpretation presupposes that Lot came from a culture that severely deprecates homosexuality and exacts spectacular, even cruel penalties for it; yet in his attempt to avoid it, he betrays total ignorance on the most superficial level of the nature of the offense.

 Many commentators who advocate the sexual interpretation of this story confess that they are at a loss to explain Lot’s conduct.
-The liberals explain it away by alleging a second class status for women.
-Not only are they flagrantly reading twenty-first century social concerns into the distant past, their theory is flatly contradicted by God’s insistence in Genesis 20-21 that the heir of the promise to Abraham be born of the proper mother.
+The liberals explain it away by alleging a second-class status for women.
+Not only are they flagrantly reading twenty-first-century social concerns into the distant past, their theory is flatly contradicted by God’s insistence in Genesis 20-21 that the heir of the promise to Abraham be born of the proper mother.
 The conservatives explain it by avowing that homosexuality is such a horrible sin, that offering one’s daughters for rape (otherwise a serious crime) becomes virtuous in comparison.
 Some even interpret it as a sex education lecture: a graphic demonstration of how the men should direct their sex drives!
 This desperate argumentation is repulsive even to its advocates.

 The Difficulties Are Not in the Text

 brothers meaning that he considered himself to be one of them.
 If Lot were a member of the community, then the men were committing a gross violation of Lot’s hospitality to his guests by dragging them out for interrogation by the militia.
 The character of the crowd is not violent at this point, and Lot’s offer of his daughters is defensible: he is offering them in trust to men he calls brothers as hostages to guarantee the conduct of the strangers.
 Family members were commonly given as hostages to enforce and guarantee agreements, and the Old Testament is filled with examples.
 This offer is in the spirit of compromise; the hostages are supposed to make the interrogation unnecessary.

-The Text Refutes the Current View
+The Text Refutes the Popular Interpretation

-If the traditional interpretation of the story were correct, we would expect the response of the crowd to be something on the order of:
+If the popular interpretation of the story were correct, we would expect the response of the crowd to be something on the order of:

-But they said, “Stand back!”
-And they said, “This fellow came to sojourn, and he would play the judge!
-Now will we deal worse with you than with them.”
-Then they pressed hard against the man Lot, and drew near to break the door.
+But they said,Stand back!And they said,This fellow came to sojourn, and he would play the judge!
+Now will we deal worse with you than with them.Then they pressed hard against the man Lot, and drew near to break the door.

 —Genesis 19:9, RSV